sohanmer/simple-cicd-pipeline/README.md

         export AWS_ACCESS_KEY_ID="my-access-key" // my-access-key will be your user's access key export AWS_SECRET_ACCESS_KEY="my-secret-key" // my-secret-key will be your user's secret key

+    Once the above processes are done you're good to go with your resource creation.
+Run the below command inside your terraform-project.

+    To initialize the terraform use:-

+        terraform init

+    To show the terraform plan for the resource creation use:-

+        terraform plan

+    To create the terraform resources use:-

+        terraform apply